Bora Bora is more famous but even Bora Bora would struggle to keep up with Huahine in the island beauty contest stakes.

 There aren't the super-expensive luxury resorts that you'll find on Bora Bora and that makes Huahine a good base for those on a budget and those wanting to visit the Society Islands on their own terms (booking flights (try Kayak), tours and hotels independently).

-More upmarket is the Maitai Lapita Village, which has that easy laid back Polynesian feel I love (the genuine one and not that fake one I've so often come across in Hawaii).
+About the most upmarket resort that you will find on the island is the Maitai Lapita Village, which has that easy laid back Polynesian feel I love (the genuine one and not that fake one I've so often come across in Hawaii).
+It's not perfect, but, I kind of like the imperfections.
+It makes it feel somehow less like a a huge corporate chain.

 There are lots of ancient ruins to see and the best way to see them all is with one of the 4WD tours.
 Most of them are happy to pick you up from the port or your hotel.